Recovering after stroke

 OTHER IMPORTANT ISSUES

-Both men and women may have problems with sexual function after a stroke.
+People may have problems with sexual function after a stroke.
 Medicines called phosphodiesterase type 5 inhibitors (such as Viagra, Levitra, or Cialis) may be helpful.
 Ask your provider whether these drugs are right for you.
 Talking with a therapist or counselor may also help.

 Treatment and lifestyle changes to prevent another stroke are important.
 This includes healthy eating, controlling illnesses such as diabetes and high blood pressure, and sometimes taking medicine to help prevent another stroke.

-Del Brutto VJ, Rundek T, Sacco RL Prognosis after stroke.
+Del Brutto VJ, Rundek T, Sacco RL.
+Prognosis after stroke.
 In: Grotta JC, Albers GW, Broderick JP, et al, eds.
 Stroke: Pathophysiology, Diagnosis, and Management.
 7th ed.
 Philadelphia, PA: Elsevier; 2022:chap 17.

 Dobkin BH.
 Neurological rehabilitation.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 55.